oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/6-load-data.md

     </copy>
     ```

-## Task 2: Load age groups from local file
+## Task 2: Load age groups from the local file

 1. Launch Data Load from the Database Actions page by clicking on the **Data Load** card.